 All students should register with a doctor at the local General Practitioner (GP) surgery as soon as possible on arrival.
+Do NOT wait until you need to see a doctor.
 You will receive instructions on how to register with the local GP in your pre-arrival information.